-With the vertiginous rise of cryptocurrencies such as Bitcoin, the remarkable success of a new form of digital currencies known as stablecoins and the decline of cash, central banks and governments are striking back.
+With the vertiginous rise and tumultuous volatility of cryptocurrencies such as Bitcoin, the success of a new form of digital currencies known as stablecoins and the decline of cash, central banks and governments are striking back.

 They get ready to start issuing digital money, referred to as Central Bank Digital Currency or CBDC, an electronic version of notes and coins.

 This new form of central bank-issued money will complement cash and be accessible to the general public for transactions using various devices.